melissa-sa/melissa/examples/heat_example/README.md

 <summary><em> Click here to fold/unfold example </em></summary>

 ***
-In these foldable paragraphs, we will go through the prosessus of instrumenting a heat equation solver to run a global sensitivity analysis.
+In these foldable paragraphs, we will go through the process of instrumenting a heat equation solver to run a global sensitivity analysis.
 This solver is available in the "examples" folder of Melissa installation in `share/melissa/examples/heat_example/solver`.
-The solver comes in four flavours: c+MPI, Fortran+MPI, C without MPI and Fortran without MPI, respectively in `solver/src/heat.c`, `solver/src/heat.f90`, `solver/src/heat_no_mpi.c` and `solver/src/heat_no_mpi.f90`.
-In this tutorial, we will focus on the c+mpi example, but they are all equivalent.
+The solver comes in two flavors: C+MPI, Fortran+MPI in `solver/src/heat.c`, `solver/src/heat.f90`, `solver/src/heat_no_mpi.c`.
+In this tutorial, we will focus on the C+MPI example, but they are all equivalent.
 If you did the "testing" part of the Getting Started, you already ran it on your machine.
 ***

 </details>